johnfedoruk/bangular/aio/content/guide/testing.md

 ### _triggerEventHandler_

-The Angular `DebugElement.triggerEventHandler` can raise _any data-bound event_ by its _event name_.
+The Bangular `DebugElement.triggerEventHandler` can raise _any data-bound event_ by its _event name_.
 The second parameter is the event object passed to the handler.

 In this example, the test triggers a "click" event with a null event object.